 A system of classification for all documents:

-An easily understood system of sorting documents into different categories can help store paper documents in clearly labeled paper folders and filing cabinets.
+An easily understood system of sorting documents into different categories can help store paper documents in clearly labelled paper folders and filing cabinets.
 It can also lead to and help create a hierarchical system of disk directories and a document indexing system.
-While the directories can facilitate browsing to the desired document quickly, the index can help retrieve documents using a search engine.
+While the directories can facilitate browsing to the desired document quickly.
+The index can help retrieve documents using a search engine.

 Rules and templates for creating and authenticating documents: